crccheck/redis-url-parse/README.md

 Redis URL Parse
 ===============

-Spread a Redis url string into a configuration object.
+Spread a Redis URL string into a configuration object.

 Module usage
 ------------